Small Business Rates in France

 Most smaller councils set the minimum rate towards the lower end of each range.

 The reference year used for determining the turnover figure is two years prior to the year of imposition.
-The tax is not payable in the first year of the business, and payable at the rate of 50% in the second year.

 It is collected via the national tax authority, who will send you an on-line tax notice.
 They also collect a small management charge on behalf of the councils and themselves, which is added to the rates payable.